coopsdev/pdfium-debian/README.md

 ## Difference with mainline

-- Build system is changed on 'cmake' as stadart de-facto build tool in the c++ world;
+- Build system is changed to 'cmake' as standard de-facto build tool in the c++ world;
 - JS (V8) and XFA support are disabled without any plans to have them.
-So the result is lightweit and ideally fits for reader programs;
+So the result is lightweight and ideally fits for reader programs.
-- Was slightly reduced an external dependencyies.
+- Was slightly reduced external dependencies.
 I e was removed `abseil-cpp`;
-- Is possible to enable/disable hieroglyphs cmaps;
+- Is  possible to enable/disable hieroglyph cmaps;

 ## Dependencies

 - ICU;
 - FastFloat;
 - libjpeg;